 The Alternative Break program, a program of the Office of PittServes, provides students with the opportunity to serve communities locally, nationally, and internationally during their Fall and Spring Breaks.
-In 2017 we are proud to say that nearly 90 students served in six locations around the world!
+In 2017 we are proud to say that 85 students served in six locations around the world!

 – Global Brigades learned the history of the Hill District while serving the community and local schools.